 But if you have a large area to treat, use the Aerosol Machines fitted with Clear Zone and Bithor applied to carpeting and other flooring.

-One other tool you may consider – especially if you’re sure the pest is soemthing that is flying – is our FLYING INSECT TRAPS .
-They can be set up in any room with activity and in general, can really help reduce active adtults.
+These can be set up in any room with activity and in general, can really help reduce active adults.
 First, they’ll help by removing all flying pests.
 Second, they’ll help by enabling you to identify the unknown entity.
 Run them around the clock or put them on a timer so they’re only at night.
 When run at night only, they’ll attract anything flying around and have the biggest impact.